victoriadrake/hugo-remote/README.md

         uses: victoriadrake/hugo-remote@master
 ```

-Here is an example workflow file that uses this action on any `push` event to the `main` branch:
+You can customize branch names in your configuration.
+Here is an example workflow file that uses this action on any `push` event to the `master` branch and deploys to the remote repository's `main` branch:

 ```yml
 name: hugo-remote